Highlights

 Day 1: Arrive in Porto, Afternoon Culinary Experience

 Welcome to Porto!
-Upon arrival, you'll be met at the airport by your driver and transferred to your hotel in the city center.
+Upon arrival, your driver will meet you at the airport and transfer you to your hotel in the city center.
 Spend the rest of the afternoon settling in, or head out to learn more about Porto and its cuisine with a walking tour of the historic downtown.
-Guided by a local expert guide, this small-group excursion offers a first-hand look at the city's culinary renaissance, including the rebirth of specialty food shops and new restaurants that are adopting old methods.
+Guided by a local expert guide, this small-group excursion offers a firsthand look at the city's culinary renaissance, including the rebirth of specialty food shops and new restaurants adopting old methods.

-Day 2: Tour Historic Porto, Join a Portuguese Cooking Class
+Day 2: Private Guided Tour of Porto, Portuguese Cooking Class

 Day 4: Explore Porto & Northern Portugal

 History buffs can head to Guimarães to see the medieval Guimarães Castle and the birthplace of the country's first king.
-Just a quick half-hour drive away, Esposende offers white sand beaches and picturesque dunes for a relaxing retreat, while a little further north lies the beautiful beach town of Viana do Castelo, the perfect spot for sampling some excellent seafood
+Just a quick half-hour drive away, Esposende offers white sand beaches and picturesque dunes for a relaxing retreat, while a little farther north lies the beautiful beach town of Viana do Castelo, the perfect spot for sampling some excellent seafood.

 Day 5: Peneda-Gerês National Park Adventure

 Surrounded by unspoiled mountain landscapes, you'll take a short hike to reach a lookout point with breathtaking views over the park.
-Go wild swimming in crystal clear lagoons, discover waterfalls straight out of a fairytale, and travel back in time to see how the locals lived in centuries-old villages.
-After working up an appetite in the fresh air, finish today's excursion with a traditional lunch and a glass or two of Vinho Verde at a local restaurant.
+Go wild swimming in crystal clear lagoons, discover waterfalls straight out of a fairy tale, and travel back in time to see how the locals lived in centuries-old villages.
+After working up an appetite in the fresh air, finish today's excursion with a traditional lunch and a glass of vinho verde at a local restaurant.

 Meet your driver this morning for the transfer south to Coimbra.
 This former medieval capital wears its weighty importance in Portuguese history with dignity and pride, witnessed by its multicolored collage of buildings that span nearly a millennium.
 The historic core cascades down a hillside to create a lovely setting along the east bank of the Rio Mondego.

-Day 7: Transfer to Évora & the Alentejo
+Day 7: Transfer to Évora & the Alentejo, Private City Tour

-Day 9: Transfer to Lisbon, Discover Lisbon's Authentic Neighborhoods
+Day 9: Transfer to Lisbon, Half-Day City Tour

 Your driver will be waiting this morning to transfer you south to Portugal's lively capital.
 When you're ready, discover Lisbon in-depth with a half-day tour of key sites and some well-kept secrets.
 Soak up the city's atmosphere and authenticity as you explore via the famous yellow tram system broken up with relaxed strolls.